Skip to main content

 Sequencing layer

 The sequencing layer validates signatures and credentials, accepts actions into the mempool, assigns deterministic order, and writes accepted events to a durable log before execution state is materialized.
+Ordering is a single deterministic primary - a single-writer design in the tradition of LMAX and exchange matching cores, not a multi-node consensus - with leader-lease failover for high availability.
+Determinism is the integrity anchor: the same accepted sequence always reproduces the same state root.

 The durable event log is the replay boundary.
 It supports recovery, state verification, and incident analysis without making API read models the source of truth.